Skip to main content

 2. From here, select your desired folder.

 3. Lastly, click the green "Add" button.
-Your new page will now be automatically added inside of the selected folder.
+Your new page will now be automatically added to the selected folder.

-As you can see, creating a folder prior to adding the pages you plan to place inside of it can save you a few steps!
+As you can see, creating a folder before adding the pages you plan to place in it can save you a few steps!

 Removing pages from a folder

-To move a page outside of a folder, you'll click on the double arrow icon under the “Move” column and drag the page down so it is below the folder.
-Once that happens, the number of the page will no longer be indented in accordance with the parent folder.
+To move a page outside a folder, click the double-arrow icon in the “Move” column, then drag the page down so it is below the folder.
+Once that happens, the page number will no longer be indented in accordance with the parent folder.

 Did this answer your question?